Security is leadership work

 Common readiness gaps and how leaders fix them

-Most organizations fail because basics are inconsistent.
-Here are common gaps leaders can fix quickly.
+Most organizations do not fail because they lack awareness.
+They fail because basics are inconsistent, ownership is vague, and follow-through is weak.
+These are common gaps leaders can fix quickly.

 Gap: unclear ownership